Introduction

 Why do you increase my rent?

 We have set out in our HRA Business Plan what we want to achieve over the next 3 years.
 The additional money we can raise from rents means we are on track to deliver these objectives.
-We will keep you informed regularly on how we are performing against the HRA Business Plan in the Annual Report to Tenants and Leaseholders, and also with details about specific initiatives in our tenants newsletter.
+We will keep you informed regularly on how we are performing against the HRA Business Plan and also with details about specific initiatives in our Tenants’ Newsletter.Will I see any benefits in my home and local community?

-We commit to providing a full breakdown of how we spend your rent over the next 12 months.
-We will do this in our Annual Report to Tenants and Leaseholders, which we will publish on our website and deliver to all tenants and leaseholders.Can my rent ever go down?
+Absolutely, the reason we are applying the rent increase is so that you will see benefits to your own home and also in your wider neighbourhood and estates over time, alongside improving services.
+What’s more, we commit to providing a full breakdown of how we spend your rent over the next 12 months.
+We will do this in our Annual Report to Tenants and Leaseholders, which we will publish on our website and also deliver to all tenants and leaseholders.What will happen to my rent in future years?

 -